sharpsports/assessments/README.md

 **Parlay**

 Note: This is just a single bet associated with a larger parlay betslip.
-There should be one bet object similar to this example for each bet in a parlay.
+There should be one bet object similar to this example for each bet in a parlay (all with the same `bookRef`).

 ```
 {